-The Director of Centrecare - Mr Tony Pietropiccolo AM, who was the catalyst for the VCI, has stressed the need for widespread support from not-for-profits, philanthropists, government and all organisations and individuals committed to children to ensure the success of the VCI.
+The Director of Centrecare - Mr Tony Pietropiccolo AM has stressed the need for widespread support from not-for-profits, philanthropists, government and all organisations and individuals committed to children to ensure the success of the Valuing Children Initiative.
 Mr Pietropiccolo said, 'While Centrecare and Parkerville Children and Youth Care Incorporated have established the VCI, we are aware that many others have also identified that there are attitudinal barriers that must be addressed to enable us to better protect and nurture all children.'

-The CEO of Parkerville CYC - Mr Basil Hanna, has said the desired outcome of the VCI, '... is a greater societal awareness of children and their needs, as well as the importance of ensuring that all children are loved, safe and able to maximise on their potential and wellbeing.'
+The CEO of Parkerville CYC - Mr Basil Hanna, has said the desired outcome of the Valuing Children Initiative, '... is a greater societal awareness of children and their needs, as well as the importance of ensuring that all children are loved, safe and able to maximise on their potential and wellbeing.'